-Welcome to a newly released version of the Biospecimen Research Database (BRD)!
-This version marks the first release of Standard Operating Procedure (SOP) functionality and content.
-We encourage your contributions to this new SOP library.
+Welcome to the newest version of the Biospecimen Research Database (BRD), which accommodates Standard Operating Procedures (SOP).
+We encourage your contributions to our new SOP library!

 The BRD is a free and publicly accessible database that contains peer-reviewed primary and review articles as well as SOPs in the field of human Biospecimen Science.

-We encourage you to submit SOPs from your lab or institution for inclusion in the BRD at email@example.com.
+We encourage you to submit SOPs from your lab or institution for inclusion in the BRD by clicking on the Suggest a New SOP tab or at email@example.com.
+Individuals and organizations that suggest articles for inclusion in the BRD will receive acknowledgement on the paper's curation page.
+Articles may be submitted by clicking on the Suggest a New Paper tab or via the email above.
 Feedback is also welcome.
-Article suggestions for inclusion in BRD may be submitted by clicking on the Suggest a New Paper tab or via the email above.

 The BRD is an initiative of the NCI Biorepositories and Biospecimen Research Branch (BBRB).

 The purpose of this study was to determine the effects of preservation method (snap frozen, PAXgene fixation, or formalin fixation) on morphological preservation and protein analyses using a variety of malignant, nonmalignant, and non-neoplastic tissue specimens.
 Protein was extracted from PFPE and snap frozen specimens by the QProteome FFPE Tissue Kit with protocol modifications and from FFPE specimens using the same kit's manufacturer suggested protocol.